 Almost of all, you don't need to access the internal value with

-, respectively.
-So sometimes you need to upcast intoResult<E, T>
+okanderrfunctions construct theResultfrom value to contain.
+They have individual typeOk<T>andErr<E>, respectively.
+So sometimes you need to upcast intoResult<E, T>.Querying the variant

 These functions extract the contained value in a